 Dropshipping has changed the way many people do business from their homes.
 Without having physical products, a dropshipper has very few expenses to contend with.
 With minimal technical knowledge in setting up a store, dropshippers act as a middleman between customers and a company supplying products.

 A seller will typically start an online store through Shopify or a similar platform.
-Creating an account with suppliers like Sprocket or AliExpress, the seller lists their products for sale.
-At no point are the physical products actually shipped to the seller.
+Then, they create an account with suppliers like Sprocket or AliExpress.
+After that, they’ll list their products for sale — without ever seeing the physical products.
 Tap or click here for shopping text scams spreading right now.

 The dangers of a dropshipper